phantasie-schmiede/psb-foundation/README.md

 ### TCA generation
-You don't need to create a special file for your domain model in `Configuration/TCA` anymore! psb_foundation will scan your `Classes/Domain/Model`-directory for all classes (skipping abstract ones) that have an annotation of type `PSB\PsbFoundation\Annotation\TCA\Ctrl` in their PHPDoc-comment.
+You don't need to create a special file for your domain model in `Configuration/TCA` anymore! psb_foundation will scan your `Classes/Domain/Model`-directory for all classes (skipping abstract ones) that have an attribute of type `PSB\PsbFoundation\Attribute\TCA\Ctrl` in their PHPDoc-comment.
 The script checks if your model relates to an existing table in the database and detects if it extends another model from a different extension and manipulates the TCA accordingly.

 You can provide configuration options via attributes.
+The attribute `PSB\PsbFoundation\Attribute\TCA\Column` provides general configuration fields for all TCA types, e. g. required, displayCond and nullable.
-Available attributes with default values can be found in `psb_foundation/Classes/Attribute/TCA`.
+Additional attributes with default values for specific types can be found in `psb_foundation/Classes/Attribute/TCA/ColumnType/`.

 Simple example: